An Introduction To Healthy Keto

 Introduction

 The ketogenic diet has gained a lot of attention in recent years.
 It has become particularly popular due to its impact on weight loss in those who follow it.
 Even though the keto diet is associated with changes in body mass, originally it was first used as a tool in combating epilepsy in children.
-In the early 1920s[1][2], an endocrinologist Rollin Woodyatt observed that the production of ketone bodies [acetone, ß-hydroxybutyrate, and acetoacetate] could be triggered not only by starvation [fasting] but also by dietary changes such as low carbohydrate intake and high-fat consumption.
-This notion was quickly picked up by Russel Wilder who used it to treat his patients with epilepsy.
-He named this regimen of eating a "ketogenic diet".
+In the early 1920s[1][2], an endocrinologist named Rollin Woodyatt observed that the production of ketone bodies [acetone, ß-hydroxybutyrate, and acetoacetate] could be triggered not only by starvation [fasting] but also by dietary changes such as low carbohydrate intake and high-fat consumption.
+This notion was quickly picked up by Russell Wilder, who used it to treat his patients with epilepsy.
+He named this regimen of eating a "ketogenic diet."

 The ketogenic diet is a food regimen that aims at decreasing the intake of carbohydrates while increasing fat consumption.
 Both carbohydrates and fat are used by the body as fuel.
 The difference between the two is that carbohydrates are converted into glucose [sugar] and are a quick and preferred source of energy, which is always taken up first by the body[2].
 In such circumstances, fat becomes a secondary source of fuel.
 In the absence of carbohydrates, our body uses dietary fat and its fat stores to maintain energy levels.
 Fat is broken down in the liver and the by-products of this process are the ketones, also known as ketone bodies.
-When our body reaches the state where it produces large amounts of ketones we talk about ketosis[3].
+When our body reaches the state where it produces large amounts of ketones, we talk about ketosis[3].

-What types of Ketogenic Diet are there?
+What types of ketogenic diets are there?

 There are four main types of the ketogenic diet:

-Standard Ketogenic Diet [SKD] is characterized by a very low carbohydrate intake [5-10%], moderate protein intake [15-20%], and high-fat consumption [75%].
-It is also the most studied form of the ketogenic diet,
+Standard Ketogenic Diet [SKD] is characterized by a very low carbohydrate intake [5-10%], moderate protein intake [15-20%], and high fat consumption [75%].
+It is also the most studied form of the ketogenic diet.

 Cyclical Ketogenic Diet [CKD] is divided into two different eating regimens.
-During the first five days, you eat according to the SKD regimen and for the remaining 2 days the carbohydrate intake increases to 100 or 150g per day,
+During the first five days, you eat according to the SKD regimen and for the remaining 2 days, the carbohydrate intake increases to 100 or 150 g per day.

-Targeted Ketogenic Diet [TKD] is based on the same macronutrient idea as the SKD regimen, however the carbohydrate intake [5-10%] takes place before and after a workout,
+Targeted Ketogenic Diet [TKD] is based on the same macronutrient idea as the SKD regimen; however, the carbohydrate intake [5-10%] takes place before and after a workout.

 High Protein Ketogenic Diet [HPKD] has increased protein intake in comparison to SKD.
 It requires 60-65% fat, 30% protein, and 5-10% carbohydrates.

 The choice of diet regimen is very individual and has to meet personal needs.
 Each one of those eating styles is different and offers slightly different outcomes, even though weight loss is always one of them.
-If you work out a lot you might want to consider CKD or TKD to help you build muscle[2], however, the drawback of these regimens is that they take you out of ketosis for a while.
+If you work out a lot, you might want to consider CKD or TKD to help you build muscle[2]; however, the drawback of these regimens is that they take you out of ketosis for a while.
 The same applies to HPKD.
-Our body converts excess protein into glucose [sugar][4], which becomes then the main source of energy.
+Our body converts excess protein into glucose [sugar][4], which then becomes the main source of energy.
 It does not happen in SKD if you follow the regimen.

 What to eat and what not to eat?

 When considering what the best choice of foods is when doing keto, the first thing that comes to mind is the low-carbohydrate and high-fat count.
-However, another element to remember and one which is equally important is nutrient density.
-Lowering carbohydrate intake and increasing fat consumption usually leads to less frequent meals.
+However, another element to remember and one that is equally important is nutrient density.
+Lowering carbohydrate intake and increasing fat consumption usually leads to fewer frequent meals.
 If you eat less often, you need to make sure that you fulfill your body's dietary needs and deliver all the micronutrients it requires to function properly.
 The best choice is such foods as:

 fats such as olive oil, coconut oil, MCT oil, butter, lard, tallow, and ghee,